MicrosoftDocs/security/compass/incident-response-process.md

 A key expectation to manage is that your first recovery attempt may not fully succeed, so you may have to try again.

-### Operations best practices
+### Operations
-Intro

-Here are some critical success factors:
+For the operations of recovering from an incident, here are some critical success factors:

 - Have a clear plan and limited scope